 Many locales regulate the use of lawn care products near streams, rivers, ponds, and lakes, even if the products are organic.
 (This protects public water supply as well as wildlife.)
 If water runs through or close to your property, you may want to surround it with a 20’ vegetative buffer rather than a lawn.

-What Is the Best Proportion of Lawn to Other Landscape Features, Most of All the House Itself?
+What Is the Best Proportion of Lawn to Other Features?

 The answer to this is unique to your property, but one rule of thumb is to take a photograph and then draw a circle around the house about equal to the height of the house.
 The circle roughly represents the visual area where foundation gardens, pathways, lighting, and seating areas can help accent the house and balance it in the landscape.

 Landscape proportion is a complex topic worth some deeper thinking.
 For a good discussion of this and many other design concepts, see Your House Your Garden: A Foolproof Approach to Good Garden Design by Gordon Hayward (2003, WW Norton).
 This book earned the American Horticultural Society’s Annual Book Award for 2004.

 One or more of these questions may help you decide if your existing lawn is the right size.